OLSAS – Lincoln Alexander School of Law (Ryerson University)

 It is your responsibility to ensure that all documentation is submitted by the published deadlines.
 Incomplete applications will not be considered.

-- If you have undertaken postsecondary studies outside Canada and the United States, World Education Services (WES) must assess your transcript(s).
+If you completed your undergraduate degree studies outside Canada and the United States, World Education Services (WES) must assess your transcript(s).
 All documentation must then be submitted through OLSAS.
-WES assessments are not required for studies completed as a visiting or exchange students or on a study abroad program.
+WES assessments are not required for graduate studies, studies completed as a visiting student, or on a study abroad/exchange program.

 Law School Admission Test (LSAT)